Power BI Reports

 Power BI provides several kinds of reports, some of which include:

-a) Analysing and comparing the cost of each click (CPC) and cost per thousand impressions (CPTM).
+a) Analysing and comparing the cost per click (CPC) and cost per thousand impressions (CPTM).

 b) Tracking how much money is spent on advertisements during different time periods.